What the audience sees and hears is just the surface of what’s happening in a scene.

 The rush of joy when you suddenly connect for the first time with a new scene partner.

-The oscillation between wanting and not wanting to go on stage when the situation in the scene clearly needs someone to enter.
+The oscillation between wanting and not wanting to go on stage when the situation clearly needs someone to enter.

-The comfort you feel when the unfolding of the scene confirms all your improv habits.
+The comfort you feel when the unfolding of a scene confirms all your improv habits.

 The excitement of not knowing what you are doing on stage but doing it anyway.